Turbo Takeaways

 The HUD’s Public Housing Program offers qualifying seniors subsidized housing throughout the country.
 If you’re over 62 years old and meet the income qualification requirements, you may be eligible for the program.

-The Housing Choice Vouchers Program also offers subsidies to the elderly for rent.
+The Housing Choice Vouchers Program also provides rental assistance to eligible seniors.

 How To Apply: